 In the future, the kingdoms of this world will come under the direct dominion of Christ; but for now, they are all under the dominion of Satan and his host.
 It just may be that Satan has assigned his own prince over Israel just as God has assigned His.

 Thus far, we can conclude that there are at least three rankings of angels: Satan the king or prince, rulers over nation (designated in other ways, as well), and rank and file demons.
-It seems likely that, since there are demonic rulers over nations, there are rulers of lesser authority over cities and other municipalities, as well; but, to my recollection, scripture does not spell this out.
+It seems likely that, since there are demonic rulers over nations, there are rulers of lesser authority over cities and other municipalities, as well.
+In Ezekiel 28:12, Satan himself is the King of Tyre, a very important Phoenecian city-state in Ezekiel's day.

 Most of the attention in this study is given to Satan, not to his underling demons, because he is representative of all demons in his nature and goals.
 It must be understood, however, that the vast majority of all demonic activity is carried out by Satan's underlings, not by Satan himself.
 In common conversation, when it is said that Satan did a particular work, it almost always means that he was in charge of the work, not that he actually carried it out himself.
 It is like saying that Hitler killed six million Jews.
-It is understood that he, personally, did not do the killing, but that he gave the order for it, and that the hands-on work of killing was actually carried out by others under him in rank.
+He, personally, did not do the killing, but he gave the order for it, and the hands-on work of killing was carried out by others under him.
 Unless Scripture specifically identifies Satan personally as the one carrying out a specific activity, it should be assumed that that activity is carried out by one or more of his underling demons.

 In the Scriptures, Satan is identified by various designations, including names, titles, descriptions and animal-like representations, which, in themselves, tell quite a lot about him.
 I felt it most instructive to sort these out under headings having to do with his original nature, his original positions, his present nature, and his present positions.